ClickCease

-Self-driving cars are powered by new technology that is evolving all the time.
+Self-driving cars are powered by new technology that is constantly evolving.
 These autonomous vehicles are already everywhere and are likely to become even more popular in the future.
 But the technology is not yet perfect.
-A huge number of crashes linked to driverless cars have resulted in injuries and deaths.
+Many crashes linked to driverless cars have resulted in injuries and deaths.

 Tesla’s Autopilot is the most famous example of self-driving technology, but many manufacturers are using similar systems or planning future releases.

-Crashes involving driverless cars can be terrifying and devastating, often happening through no fault of the vehicle occupants.
-When you or a loved one suffer injuries due to a malfunctioning vehicle, you need an experienced self-driving car accident lawyer on your side.
+Driverless car crashes can be terrifying and devastating, often occurring without any fault on the part of the vehicle occupants.
+When you or a loved one suffers injuries due to a malfunctioning vehicle, you need an experienced California self-driving car accident lawyer on your side.

 Bisnar Chase has decades of experience dealing with car accident claims and auto defect issues of all types.
 We closely follow all new technological developments and will hold negligent manufacturers accountable for faulty and dangerous systems.
 Contact us at (800) 561-4887 or email us for a free consultation.